aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 title: Extract Content Between Document Nodes
 second_title: Aspose.Words for Python
 articleTitle: Extract Content Between Nodes in a Document
-linktitle: Extract Content Between Nodes in a Document
+linktitle: Extract Content Between Nodes
 description: "How to extract specific content from a range within the document easily using Python."
 type: docs
 weight: 140